 The 12 keywords Gironde

-"Ho Anqui" is the local "Oh là là" in its popular, even vulgar version.
+"Ho Anqui" is our popular, even vulgar version of "Oh là là".
 Young and old alike continue to use this insult with varying degrees of rudeness.
-And mainly in cars, because of all the "wankers" out there!
-In the same spirit, there's the inescapable swearword "Anfigueille".
+And mainly in cars, because of all the "wankers" on the roads!
+In the same spirit, there's the inescapable swearword "Anfigueille"!

 Do you speak Bordelais?
 Derived from Gascon, Bordeluche was in common use just a few decades ago.
 In reality, it's a clever blend of Bordelais patois with Landes and Périgord expressions, sprinkled with a few words derived from Occitan.
 So you might hear: "J'ai gavé de chocolatines dans ma poche".